Anthony Parker

 Anthony Michael Parker (born June 19, 1975) is an American professional basketball executive who is the general manager of the Orlando Magic and former professional basketball player who played in the National Basketball Association (NBA), as well as in Italy and Israel.
-He is one of the most beloved and successful players in Maccabi Tel Aviv history.

 Prior to graduating from Bradley University with a major in liberal arts, he entered the 1997 NBA draft and played briefly in the NBA before plying his trade in Europe.
 There, Parker spent five seasons with the Israeli Super League basketball club Maccabi Tel Aviv and one season with the Italian Serie A club Lottomatica Roma.
 With Maccabi he won five Israeli Super League national championships, five Israeli National Cups, three European-wide titles (two EuroLeague Basketball titles, in 2004 and 2005, and the FIBA SuproLeague title in 2001), and was voted two consecutive times EuroLeague MVP.
 He was also named the 2004 Israeli Basketball Premier League MVP.

 After returning to the NBA as a free agent in 2006, Parker was the Toronto Raptors' starting shooting guard.
 In his first season with the Raptors, Parker helped the team clinch their first-ever division title, first NBA playoffs berth in five years, and best regular-season record in franchise history.
 He helped the Raptors reach the playoffs again in the 2007–08 season, before becoming a free agent in 2009.

 On June 27, 2012, Anthony Parker retired after playing nine seasons in the NBA, five seasons in Israel, and one season in Italy.
 He then became a scout for the Orlando Magic from 2012 to 2017.
 In 2017, he became the general manager of the Lakeland Magic, the Orlando Magic's NBA G League developmental team.
 In 2021, he was moved to Orlando as an assistant general manager.
 In 2023, he was promoted to General Manager of the Magic.